jedusei/cscd311-class-project-web/README.md

 # cscd311-class-project-web
-Hall Registration Website by Joseph Edusei.
+Hall Registration Website by Joseph Edusei (ID: 10681279).

 # Setup
 1. First, go to https://github.com/jedusei/cscd311-class-project-api and follow the instructions there.